 The Village of Oak Park CDBG allocation for PY 2022 is \$1,553,643 a 6% decrease from the \$1,653,543 in Program Year 2021.
-The Village will add \$500,000 in prior year returned funds (funds that were previously returned by grant subrecipients) for a PY 2022 CDBG amount of \$2,053,642.
-The Single-Family Housing Rehabilitation program revolving loan fund balance of \$175,000 added to this amount, there is a total PY 2022 CDBG amount of \$2,228,642.
+The Village will add \$725,000 from PY2020 returned funds (funds that were previously returned by grant subrecipients) and The Single-Family Housing Rehabilitation program revolving loan fund balance of \$175,000 is included in total PY 2022 CDBG for a PY 2022 CDBG amount of \$2,453,642.60.

 The total amount of CDBG funds obligated for administration activities must not exceed 20 percent of the annual grant allocation.
-Proposed planning/administration allocation include \$75,000 for the Oak Park Regional Housing Center, \$16,000 for Housing Forward/Oak Park Homelessness Coalition and \$219,728 for the Village of Oak Park.
+Proposed planning/administration allocation include \$75,000 for the Oak Park Regional Housing Center, \$16,000 for Housing Forward/Oak Park Homelessness Coalition and \$219,728.60 for the Village of Oak Park.

 The total amount of CDBG funds obligated for public services activities must not exceed 15 percent of the annual grant allocation.
-The proposed PY 2022 funding amount for non-profit CDBG subrecipients is as follows: \$233,000 which includes \$15,844 allocated for the Oak Park Public Health Department, Farmer's Market through Public Services and \$99,071 for Public Facilities and Improvements.
+The proposed PY 2022 funding amount for non-profit CDBG subrecipients is as follows: \$233,000 which includes \$15,844 allocated for the Oak Park Public Health Department, Farmer's Market through Public Services. \$99,071 for Public Facilities and Improvements.

-The remainder of the expected CDBG funding is proposed to be allocated as follows: \$526,000 for Housing including \$75,000 for Code Enforcement and \$1,059,843 for Infrastructure.
+The remainder of the expected CDBG funding is proposed to be allocated as follows: \$526,000 for Housing, including \$75,000 for Code Enforcement and \$1,284,843 for Infrastructure.

-As noted above, the Single-Family Housing Rehabilitation program will also begin the 2022 program year with \$175,000 in repaid CDBG loans for its revolving loan fund.
-Returned funds in the amount of \$114,000 will be utilized for Single Family Housing Rehabilitation homeowner rehabilitation loans.
+As noted above, the Single-Family Housing Rehabilitation program will also begin the 2022 program year with \$175,000 in repaid CDBG loans for its revolving loan fund and will be utilized for Single Family Housing Rehabilitation homeowner rehabilitation loans.
 These funds are part of a contingency plan for housing at a time when loans are not scheduled to be paid back.